 However, the greater flexibility comes at a price.
 Consider tree1 again, defined exactly as before (that is, the tree1 definition in the left side of Figure 1).
 The identifier shared now is a term of the datatype Expr, no longer of type Int.
-If we evaluate the term tree1 n using eval, we traverse the structure of the Expr, thereby destroying the sharing.
+If we evaluate the term tree1 n the sharing.
 The term will take exponentially long to evaluate (or to show, or to transform).
-The evaluation of eval (tree1 2) in the deep setting is sketched on the right side of Figure 2.
+The evaluation of eval (tree, 2) in the deep setting is sketched on the right side of Figure 2.
 Note how the pattern matching in eval destroys the sharing introduced by let, and how 1 + 1 is evaluated twice.

-Haskell's let still allows us to construct implicitly shared terms of type Expr, but this sharing is not observable and is also quite fragile.
+Haskell's let still allows us to construct implicitly shared terms using eval, we traverse the structure of the Expr, thereby destroying of type Expr, but this sharing is not observable and is also quite fragile.
 Traversing such an implicitly shared term using any interpretation function will destroy all sharing.

 Explicit sharing A solution is to make sharing explicit in the embedded language.
 This will enable us to observe and preserve the sharing that we wish to have in a term in a robust way.
 It is quite clear that we need to add a let-like construct, but there is quite some design flexibility in the detail.
 We would like to avoid having to deal with names, binding and substitution ourselves, as this is tedious and error-prone, and would make the DSL much more tricky to use or at least to implement.
 One promising approach to model binding in the embedded language is higher-order abstract syntax (HOAS) [24].
 With HOAS the function space of the implementation language Haskell is used in order to express a shared term in the embedded language:

-data Expr = One | Add Expr Expr | Let Expr (Expr \rightarrow Expr)
+data Expr = One | Add Expr Expr | Let Expr (Expr → Expr)

 We no longer have to use Haskell's let in order to express sharing in the embedded language.
+Next to one and (\oplus) (that can be defined tree, called tree, is shown on the right side of Figure 1.
+However there is a problem: How do we extend the evaluator to cover the case for Let?
+Here is an attempt:

-Next to one and (\oplus) (that can be defined as before) we have to augment the interface of our language with an explicit sharing construct:
+89 as before) we have to augment the interface of our language with an explicit sharing construct: